sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 I> We talk about reassignments in the next chapter, [Avoid reassigning variables](#no-reassigning).

-By making the `getOrderIds()` function always return an array and making sure that the code inside `// 70 lines of code` works with an empty array, we could remove both conditions:
+By making the `getOrderIds()` function always return an array and making sure that the code inside the `// Skipped 70 lines of code building the array…` works with an empty array, we could remove both conditions:

 <!-- const getOrderIds = () => ([]), sendOrderStatus = () => {} -->